 Finally, Rindle had a website that consistently converted customers with its new positioning, updated messaging, and content that drove both top-of-the-funnel awareness and bottom-of-the-funnel product consideration.
 Rindle’s website conversion rate into free trial also lifted 120% through DemandMaven’s work.

 Today, Rindle is now focused on refining their sales strategy to help land some whale, enterprise customers.
 They are also still 100% dedicated to providing better solutions for managing the work, and the DemandMaven team honestly couldn’t be more proud of them.

 Ready to get started?

-This sh*t ain't easy, but that's exactly why I built DemandMaven.
+This sh*t ain't easy, but that's exactly why we built DemandMaven.
 We'll help you find your absolute best growth opportunities based on the "jobs" your customers are hiring the product for.
 Then, we'll show you exactly what needs to happen to achieve your goals.